 Enlightened Equipment builds every Enigma to order in their Minnesota facility, which means you choose your shell fabric color, temperature rating, fill weight, and length.
 This customization is the Enigma's superpower and its biggest limitation.
 You get a quilt tailored to your exact specifications, but you wait four to six weeks for delivery.
 Plan ahead and you are rewarded with a quilt that fits your body and your camping style precisely.
 The draft collar seals warm air around your neck and shoulders, solving the primary complaint most people have about quilts versus sleeping bags.

 The pad attachment system uses elastic straps that clip under your sleeping pad, creating a draft-free seal along the sides.
-We tested this system across three different pad widths and found it reliable on standard 20-inch and 25-inch wide pads.
+Owner reports across different pad widths describe it as reliable on standard 20-inch and 25-inch wide pads.
 On narrow ultralight pads, you may need to tighten the straps more aggressively.
-The snap closure along the footbox allows you to open the quilt completely flat on warm nights, transforming it into a blanket — a versatility that sleeping bags simply cannot match.
-For pairing with the right pad, check our guide to the best <Link href='/best/sleeping-pads' className='text-amber-400 hover:text-amber-300 underline underline-offset-2'>sleeping pads</Link>.
+The snap closure along the footbox allows you to open the quilt completely flat on warm nights, transforming it into a blanket, a versatility that sleeping bags simply cannot match.
+For pairing with the right pad, check our guide to the best sleeping pads.

 At $290, the Enigma sits in the middle of the premium quilt market and delivers best-in-class value for the weight and warmth.
 The 850FP DownTek fill resists moisture better than untreated down, which matters when condensation forms inside your shelter on cold nights.
 For thru-hikers, section hikers, and weekend backpackers who want the best balance of weight, warmth, and price, the Enlightened Equipment Enigma 20 is our top recommendation for 2026.
+If you prefer a zippered footbox so you can fully open the quilt as a blanket on warm nights, see our full Enlightened Equipment Revelation 20° review, the Revelation is the same quilt with a foot-zipper option.

 Pros